Frequently Asked Questions

 When is Preseason Camp held?

 Preseason Camp is traditionally held the week before classes begin in the fall.
+2017 camp will be help Aug.13-19.
 Attendance at camp is mandatory for all members.

 What if I have a class conflict with rehearsal?